SarvarKh/ofn-wiki/OS-X-Development-Environment-Setup.md

     $ ruby -v
     $ rails -v

 ## Step 7.
-Installing the version of ruby we require
+Installing the required version of ruby
 Our setup will probably require a specific version of Ruby which is unlikely to be the one installed automatically by RVM above, so we will need to install it.
 At the time of writing, the the ruby version required was stored in a file in the root folder of the Open Food Network project repository called .ruby-version.
 The version I needed was `1.9.3-p392`, so I installed it into RVM with:

     $ rvm install 1.9.3-p392

 Unfortunately I am not 100% across what happened next, but basically my system decided that it needed to compile that version of ruby for itself.
 I suspect that this was because that version is longer officially supported, and so no precompiled binary of that ruby version was available.
-Whatever the cause, the compilation process took about 5 hours to complete on my MacBook Air.
+Whatever the cause, the compilation process took about 4 hours to complete on my MacBook Air.
 My understanding is that we are looking into an upgrade of ruby in the near future, and so hopefully this will not be an issue for you.

-When that is done, you should be ready to actually get the repository and start using it!

 ## Step 8: Installing Dependencies
 We now have ruby and rails installed, but we still require a couple of extra packages before anything will work.
-The main two are the Postgres database, and PhantomJS so support JS testing.
+The main two are the Postgres database, and PhantomJS to support JS testing.
 Both can be installed with Homebrew:

     $ brew update
     $ brew install phantomjs